Geal/PilotSSH-scripts/API.md

 ### Commands

 The application will create a table with a title defined by the 'title' attribute, and whose rows will be defined by the 'values' attribute.

+Each row will display a text defined by 'name', and an optional subtext defined by 'value'.
+If the 'command' attribute is empty, the row is displayed with a flat background.
+If it is not empty, the row will be displayed as a button, and touching it will execute the command on the server, to retrieve another JSON response.

-Touching one of these rows will launch the command. the command launched might not be a script stored in `.pilotssh`: any other script path (or script that can be found on the PATH) can be used, as long as it echoes a JSON text compatible with this API.
+The command launched might not be a script stored in `.pilotssh`: any other script path (or script that can be found on the PATH) can be used, as long as it echoes a JSON text compatible with this API.

 ### Status